syedzainulabidin/TrexRunner/README.md

 ## License

-This project is licensed under the MIT License & maintained by Syed Ali
+This project is licensed under the MIT License & maintained by Syed Ali © 2024 Syed Ali | All Right Reserved